 College Park, MD — November 15, 2018 — CGS co-hosted the event, “Fulfilling America’s Pledge: A Dialogue on Subnational Climate Action in the US and Beyond,” with World Resource Institute and the Rocky Mountain Institute.
 You can view the event here!

-College Park, MD — October 28, 2018 — Center for Global Sustainability (CGS) Director and School of Public Policy Associate Professor, Nathan Hultman and managing director of the Rocky Mountain Institute, Paul Bodnar, were featured in The Hill with an OP-ED, “US government is refusing to disclose climate information,” commenting on that State Department failing to produce the quadrennial climate report that was due to be released January 1, 2018.
+College Park, MD — October 28, 2018 — Center for Global Sustainability Director and School of Public Policy Associate Professor, Nathan Hultman, and managing director of the Rocky Mountain Institute, Paul Bodnar, were featured in The Hill with an OP-ED, “US government is refusing to disclose climate information,” commenting on the State Department failing to produce the quadrennial climate report that was due to be released January 1, 2018.
 To learn more and read the original post, click here.

-College Park, MD – October 17, 2018 – Center for Global Sustainability (CGS) Director and School of Public Policy Associate Professor, Nathan Hultman was featured in Brookings with an OP-ED, “We’re almost out of time: The alarming IPCC climate report and what to do next,” commenting on the recently released Intergovernmental Panel on Climate Change (IPCC) report and offering insight on where we go from here.
+College Park, MD – October 17, 2018 – Center for Global Sustainability (CGS) Director and School of Public Policy Associate Professor, Nathan Hultman, was featured in Brookings with an OP-ED, “We’re almost out of time: The alarming IPCC climate report and what to do next,” commenting on the recently released Intergovernmental Panel on Climate Change (IPCC) report and offering insight on where we go from here.
 To learn more and read the original post, click here.

 College Park, MD – October 3, 2018 – Movement of high-technology manufacturing industries from the United States and Europe to emerging and developing economies have widely dominated headlines over the past several years.
 These manufacturing shifts raise important policy, economic, and research questions that have yet to be answered.
 The Center for Global Sustainability (CGS) at the University of Maryland received grant funding from the National Science Foundation (NSF) in August 2018 to begin research on the drivers of and impacts on technological innovation from manufacturing relocation.